Xhem Hasa: Exile in Albania

 Hasa murdered the head of the gendarmerie in Gostivar, who had abused the local Albanians, and fled through Mount Korab to Albania where he sought asylum in 1936.
 He lived on the outskirts of Elbasan, where he was soon joined by two of his brothers, Musli and Abdullah, and their families.

-Despite escaping, the Yugoslav authority put pressure on Hasa's family to convince him to return to Yugoslavia, where he would be tried for the murder of the head of police.
+Despite escaping, the Yugoslav authorities put pressure on Hasa's family to convince him to return to Yugoslavia, where he would be tried for the murder of the head of police.
 The authorities jailed two of his brothers along with Hasa's wife and mother.
 After imprisonment, the family was expelled to Turkey.
 On the stop to Thessaloniki, they moved to Elbasan and settle with Xhem in Albania.

 World War II

 The Albanian National Meeting in the city of Tetovo (center left, Xhem Hasa and center right, Mefail Shehu).

 After the fall of Greece and Yugoslavia in April 1941, Hasa returned to Gostivar, where he gathered local Albanians to form a group of fighters who occupied Gostivar.
 In the autumn of 1943, Germany occupied all of Albania after Italy had capitulated.
 The Balli Kombëtar made a deal with the Germans and formed a collaborationist government in Tirana which continued its war with the LANÇ and Yugoslav Partisans.
 Xhem Hasa and his battalion was incorporated into the Balli Kombëtar.
-Hasa's victories in battles led to his elevation as the commander of the Balli Kombëtar in Macedonia.
+Hasa's victories in battle led to his elevation as the commander of the Balli Kombëtar in Macedonia.

 However, both Yugoslav and Albanian partisans confronted the Ballist forces.
 When Maqellarë, midway between Debar and Peshkopi, was recaptured by the Fifth Partisan Brigade, the Germans with the assistance of the Hasa's Ballists launched an attack from Debar, defeating the partisans.
 Fiqri Dine, Xhem Hasa and Hysni Dema as well as three German Majors directed military campaigns against the Albanian and Yugoslav partisans.
 Hasa was a close acquaintance of Mefail Shehu and would often send troops from Gostivar and Tetovo to aid him.